caraya/personal-blog/content/blog/introducing-vtt.md

 <v.sintel>I'm searching for someone.
 ```

 We can style the speaker semantic classes using CSS.
-For example we can add a different color for each speaker, something like the example below:
+For example, we can add a different color for each speaker, something like the example below:

 ```css
 video::cue(v.gatekeeper) {